-These works represent that space in time when the day is ending and night begins--- twilight, dusk, sunset.
+These works represent that space in time when the day is ending and night begins--- twilight, sunset.
 This period of the day does not last long.
 It begins to vanish as it unfolds.
 I am attracted to the transient and contradictory quality that this moment in time offers and the metaphorical implications that it suggests.
-The paintings’ palette in this body of work is purposefully monochromatic removing the drama that color can provide, and leaving that to the imagination of the viewer.
+The paintings’ palette in the larger works is purposefully monochromatic removing the drama that color can provide, and leaving that to the imagination of the viewer.

 These paintings are not supported by art historical references to past images of the landscape with a ‘modern’ twist.
 Some are fragmented, some are juxtaposed with repetitions, some include abstract rectangles that speak to that ‘in between’ place of what something is as one experiences it and what something is when it is imagined.